 Importance of the Weight of Racket in Badminton

 The weight of a badminton racket is one of the key influential selection factors.
-It gives you the very first impression, i.e. the feel of the racket.
+It gives you the first impression, i.e. the feel of the racket.
 The right kind of weight depends upon your level of play and the type of game, you want to participate i.e. singles or doubles.
 To make it easier, the weight category of a racket has been segmented into several groups which are represented by a weight chart.
 This weight chart depends on the manufacturer’s own perception, it varies from manufacturer to manufacturer.

 Badminton Racket Weight Chart

 For Yonex and most other brands, a unique number “U” represents the weight category.
 The higher the “U” number, the lower the weight of the racket.
-Li-Ning, the China-based popular brand specifies the weight category by “W”.
+Li-Ning, the China-based famous brand specifies the weight category by “W”.

 Yonex Badminton Racket Weight Chart